GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_debugging/index.md

 If you go to Extensions Management page the **Errors** button will not appear.
 This is because only runtime errors, `console.warning` and, `console.error` are recorded on the Extensions Management Page.

-Content scripts run inside a website, so to find these logs we must inspect the web page the extension is trying to alter.
+[Content scripts][doc-cs] run inside a website, so to find these logs we must inspect the web page the extension is trying to alter.

 <figure>
 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/xdbCjXTm5wWv3Yaa2jM9.png", alt="Extension error displayed in web page console", width="600", height="207", class="screenshot" %}